 As Paracelsus wrote in 1538, “the dose makes the poison”.
 A basic principle of toxicology is that all chemicals – even water and oxygen that we need to live – can be toxic if too much is eaten, drunk, or absorbed.
 A daily vitamin supplement can be very beneficial, but eating the entire bottle in one sitting will cause ill effects.

 Unintentional ingestion of small amounts of borax can cause nausea, vomiting, abdominal pain, and diarrhea.National Capital Poison Center

 Many people think that borax is a manufactured chemical but in reality it is 100% natural.
 Borax is a naturally occurring mineral that is simply mined and packaged.

 The best barrier treatments are safe, effective, low maintenance, and long lasting – food-grade diatomaceous earth (DE) checks all the boxes.
 Simply sprinkle DE powder in low traffic locations where it won’t be disturbed or wash away: crawlspaces, wall voids, weepholes, under appliances, garden sheds, basements and storage spaces.
 You don’t need to use a lot but it can get messy so take your time.

-For precise application and to avoid the dust issue completely simply mix the diatomaceous earth with water and spray where you want it.
+For a precise application that avoids the dust issue completely simply mix the diatomaceous earth with water and spray where you want it.
 Add 1-cup of DE to 1-quart of water (100-g of DE with 1-L of water) to create a slurry.
 The DE will settle to the bottom of the bottle during use because it does not dissolve in water so be sure to shake frequently while spraying to keep it suspended.

 How Diatomaceous Earth Kills Ants